 Near North Bend in Hamilton County, Ohio — The American Midwest (Great Lakes)

 Location.
-39° 7.117′ N, 84° 48.25′ W. Marker is near North Bend, Ohio, in Hamilton County.
-Marker is on Brower Road 4.1 miles west of Miami Avenue, on the left when traveling west.
-I believe that the marker was situated along the side of the roadway, at the southeast corner of the intersection formed with a private service road.
+39° 7.113′ N, 84° 48.262′ W. Marker is near North Bend, Ohio, in Hamilton County.
+Marker is on Brower Road, on the right when traveling east. marker is at Gate #1 of the Miami Fort Generating Station, left side of driveway.
 Touch for map.
-Marker is in this post office area: North Bend OH 45052, United States of America.
+Marker is at or near this postal address: 11021 Brower Rd, North Bend OH 45052, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Point Farm (a few steps from this marker); Fort Finney (a few steps from this marker); Bullittsburg Baptist Church Indiana - Ohio State Line Monument (approx. 2.3 miles away); Abraham Lincoln (approx. 2.9 miles away in Indiana); Captain Samuel C. Vance (approx. 2.9 miles away in Indiana); Hunt House Hotel (approx. 2.9 miles away in Indiana); Lawrenceburgh (approx. 2.9 miles away in Indiana).
+Point Farm (here, next to this marker); Miami Fort / Fort Finney (a few steps from this marker); 1801 Miller Burying Ground (approx. 2 miles away in Indiana); Bullittsburg Baptist Church (approx. 2.2 miles away in Kentucky); Indiana - Ohio State Line Monument (approx. 2.3 miles away); Abraham Lincoln (approx. 2.9 miles away in Indiana); Captain Samuel C. Vance (approx. 2.9 miles away in Indiana); Hunt House Hotel (approx. 2.9 miles away in Indiana).
 Touch for a list and map of all markers in North Bend.